Xhynk/content-mask/readme.txt

 1. Enable the Content Mask, place the Content Mask URL (the URL of the content you want to embed), and choose the Content Mask Method (Download, Iframe, or Redirect (301)).

 == Changelog ==
+= 1.1.2 =
+* Made Content Mask Method an array to allow for easier updating/additions in the future

 = 1.1.1 =
 * Provided better URL validation on the front end